labstructbioinf/pLM-BLAST/README.md

 Now you can use the `embeddings.py` script to create a database.
 Use `-cname` to specify in which column of the `database.csv` file the sequences are stored.

 ```
-python embeddings.py database.csv database -embedder pt -cname sequence --gpu -bs -1 --asdir
+python embeddings.py start database.csv database -embedder pt -cname sequence --gpu -bs 0 --asdir
 ```

 It will create a directory `database` in which each file is a separate sequence embedding.
-Use `bs -1` for adaptive batch size when using `--gpu`.
+Use `bs 0` for adaptive batch size when using `--gpu`.
 The use of `--gpu` is highly recommended.

 The last step is to create an additional file with flattened embeddings for the chunk cosine similarity scan, a procedure used to speed up database searches.
 To do this, use the `dbtofile.py` script with the database name as the only parameter: